fsant0s/arara/README.md

     memory=[sequential_memory],
 )

-# Ask a question
 chat_result = user.talk_to(
     assistant_agent,
     message="Can you recommend me something for dinner?"
 )
 ```

-More advanced examples can be found in the `notebooks/` directory.
+More examples in the notebooks/ directory.

 ---